skip to content

 Your audience is, after all, at the center of your business, so this source of content inspiration never disappoints.

-Another classic way to keep your members happy is to make sure their overall membership experience meets or exceeds their expectations — our next tip today.
+Another classic way to keep your members happy is to make sure their overall community experience meets or exceeds their expectations — our next tip today.

 #4.
 Create a seamless user experience

-A big part of creating a successful membership site is to present a positive user experience.
+A big part of creating a successful membership community is to present a positive user experience.

 So much so that 70% of businesses that fail do so because of poor user experience, and another 70% of customers abandon purchases because of poor user experience.

-The lesson here is to make sure your membership site’s functionality is easy to use, easy to navigate, and pleasant to look at.
+The lesson here is to make sure your membership community's functionality is easy to use, easy to navigate, and pleasant to look at.

 Wondering how you can achieve all the above?
 For one, there’s a technical aspect to it that’s pretty foundational.

-It’s important to make sure your membership platform is a cinch to use from both an external member’s and internal manager’s perspective.
+It’s important to make sure your community platform is a cinch to use from both an external member’s and internal manager’s perspective.

-Check out the clean and crisp design of Painthog’s Premium Membership site, for instance.
-There’s no question about where existing members go to log in and where new members go to subscribe.
+Check out the clean and crisp design of Tiny Shiny Home's membership community, for instance.
+There’s no question about where existing members go to log in and where new members go to join.

-And in case you’re curious, yes, Painthog built its membership site using Podia.
+And in case you’re curious, yes, Tiny Shiny Home built its membership community using Podia.

 Get your free Podia account